tomekdot/pursuit-channel-agent/README.md

 - 📦 Pull requests welcome; keep changes small and include tests if possible.

 ## 🔒 Security & Privacy
  - Store credentials in GitHub Secrets only.
 Do not expose your password or saved HTML screenshots containing sensitive tokens.
- - Store credentials in GitHub Secrets only.
-Do not expose your password or saved HTML screenshots containing sensitive tokens.
 The agent redacts configured secrets from logs and sanitizes saved HTML, but sanitization is best-effort; avoid storing long-lived credentials in places that may be publicly accessible.

 ## 📝 License